Gageperrin/it-notes/terraform.md

 ### Understanding the Variable Block

 Variable blocks take three parameters: `default`, `type`, and `description`.
 Default is the default variable value while type is the data type.
-Description is optional.
+Default and description are optional.

 Supported variable types include:
 * string